kwant-project/kwant/README.txt

  - More or less current versions of `Python <http://python.org>`_ and `SciPy
    <http://scipy.org>`_.
 Python 2.6 and scipy 0.7.2 should be enough.

- - An environment which allows to compile Python extensions written in C.  This includes a C compiler and Python C headers.
+ - An environment which allows to compile Python extensions written in C and C++.
+This includes a C/C++ compiler and Python C headers.
 The latter might be provided in a separate package like ``python-dev``.

  - Some incarnation of `LAPACK <http://www.netlib.org/lapack/>`_.